ThomasRinsma/vmg8825scripts/README.md

 These are hacky scripts, so no guarantees.
 I'm also not keeping this up to date so the underlying vulnerabilities might be patched by the time you read this.

+*All unpatched vulnerabilities included here are local and authenticated-only.
+They allow you to get shell access to your own device, but should not increase the attack-surface from WAN or from LAN, as long as your password is secure.*

 ## Authenticated web-interface command injections
 The majority of the code in the authenticated PoCs below is needed for setting up a proper session with the device's web-interface.
 For some reason this uses a weird AES-based protocol.
 Yay for security through obscurity!